 Sediment nutrient inactivation is an additional nutrient inactivation measure which was evaluated previously by Wood in the context of application within Chedoke Creek in 2019.
-While the use of chemical inactivation products was not considered effective within Chedoke Creek itself, the potential for application of products such as aluminum sulfate or Phoslock® could be more efficacious within an open-water system such as Cootes Paradise, where potential sediment transport is minimal and dredging may not be practicable.
+While the use of chemical inactivation products was not considered effective with Chedoke Creek itself, the potential for application of products such as aluminum sulfate or Phoslock® could be more efficacious within an openwater system such as Cootes Paradise, where potential sediment transport is minimal and dredging may not be practicable.
 One advantage of chemical sediment nutrient inactivation over other remediation measures is that a directly quantifiable mass reduction can be obtained, based on the mass of bioavailable phosphorus determined using a sequential phosphorus fractionation method (ref.
 Psenner et.al.
-19881).
-Periodic sampling of the upper 5 cm of sediments in strategic areas of Cootes Paradise which have elevated nutrient concentrations would provide an assessment of the phosphorus species most susceptible to release into the overlying water column.
-In addition, collecting phosphorus fractionation data prior to the start of remediation activities and at 6-month intervals would provide information regarding any changes in the sediment composition either from natural processes or remediation actions.
+1988).
+Potential internal pollutant load reduction from treatment areas outside of the dredge footprint could therefore be estimated using sediment data collected from within the dredge footprint.